Swimming at the 2024 Summer Olympics – Men's 400-metre freestyle: Final

 The final took place at 20:42 on 27 July.
 Germany's Lukas Märtens led the race from beginning to end, with both Märtens and South Korean Kim Woo-min splitting below Paul Biedermann's world record pace.
 (Note: Biedermann set the world record of 3:40.07 at the 2009 World Championships, during the supersuit era.
 Upon winning the race but not breaking the world record, Märtens said "A lot of people expected the record to fall — I don't give a shit, I am on top now".)
 Through the rest of the race, Märtens held on for gold with a time of 3:41.78 while Australia's Elijah Winnington overtook Kim to take silver with 3:42.21.
 Kim took the bronze with 3:42.50.
 Brazil's Guilherme Costa set a new Americas record of 3:42.76, beating Larsen Jensen's 16-year-old time of 3:42.78.
-The win won Märtens the first swimming gold medal of the games.
+The win earned Märtens the first swimming gold medal of the games.